Ashley Avis: Early life

 Avis was born in Chicago, Illinois to Richard Avis and Victoria Woods.
 She has one younger brother, Richard Avis.
 At five years old, Avis' family relocated from Chicago to St. Petersburg, Florida where Avis grew up.
 She was a competitive equestrian from the age of seven to seventeen, competing on the hunter/jumper circuit in Florida.
-In 2003, Avis traveled to Ghana, West Africa for the Model of the Universe pageant, winning the title of Miss Teen Model of the Universe.

 Avis has expressed that she always wanted to become a writer, and thought she would eventually become a young adult author or novelist.
 She attended college in New York, double majoring in International Business and Marketing at Manhattan College in Riverdale, and graduated in three years in 2008.
 She worked as a real estate agent, a web designer, and at Nielsen Media as a journalist, eventually being promoted to the regional editor during her college years.
 After trying theater in Manhattan, she became attracted to writing screenplays.